Thom Dornbrook

-Thomas Dornbrook (born December 1, 1956 in Berea, Ohio) is a former professional American football player who played Center and Guard for two seasons for the Pittsburgh Steelers.
+Thomas Dornbrook (born December 1, 1956) is an American former professional football player who was a center and guard for two seasons with the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Kentucky Wildcats.
 In 1979, Dornbrook earned a ring in Super Bowl XIV over the Los Angeles Rams.
 He played for the Miami Dolphins in 1980.
-He later played in the USFL and won the 1983 USFL Championship as the starting center for the Michigan Panthers.
+He later played in the United States Football League (USFL) and won the 1983 USFL championship as the starting guard for the Michigan Panthers.
 He played for Michigan in 1983 and 1984 and in 1985 for the Orlando Renegades.